Webhooks

 Occurs when a message is sent in a conversation.

 Occurs when another user in the same conversation receives the message in the chat UI.
-This event will get sent at most once for every member of a conversation other than the sender.
+This event gets sent at most once for every member of a conversation other than the sender.

 Occurs when the content or metadata of the message is updated.
 Note that message.updated is not called when the message has been read (message.read).